andyglick/maven-multi-level-modules-project/README.md

     [DEBUG] Style:   Regular
     [DEBUG] =======================================================================

 So it turns out that the GAV for each module applies here.
 GAV is a Maven technical concept that resolves to GroupId, ArtifactId and Version.
 And what you can see on each of the "[DEBUG] Project:" lines is in fact the GAV of the module to be executed.

 Why this important piece of information is hidden in the DEBUG output and isn't included in the default INFO text is beyond me.
 It is another "interesting" design decision on the part of the Maven developers.

-##The Solution
+## The Solution

+It may be worth saying that when I looked at this evening I no longer remembered what the Maven -pl option indicated, it turns out that -pl is an abreviation for --projects

 So in the case of executing the test phase only in the maven-multiple-level-modules-first module the syntax turned out to be:

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first